gurugeek/blog/posts/2010-02-09-book-database-status-and-muas.md

+slug: "book-database-status-and-muas"
+title: Book database status and MUAs.
+published_date: "2010-02-09 03:37:02 +0000"
-extends: default.liquid
+layout: default.liquid
+data:
+  comments: true
+  wordpress_id: 261
   author: admin
-comments: true
-date: 09 Feb 2010 03:37:02 +0000
   layout: post
-slug: book-database-status-and-muas
-title: Book database status and MUAs.
-wordpress_id: 261
 ---
 Have felt like a little break from my [book database](http://blog.sambodata.com/?p=245) project.
 It needs one more weekend of polishing before it is usable.
 Hopefully I will get it done this weekend as it is the last weekend before it's back to the books.

 I have been looking at MUAs recently and can't really find one that fits my needs exactly.
 [Sup](http://sup.rubyforge.org/) is probably the closest but I am not a huge fan of Ruby.
 Emacs' [RMail](http://www.gnu.org/software/emacs/manual/html_node/emacs/Rmail.html) and [VM](http://www.nongnu.org/viewmail/) are interesting.
 RMail feels a little primitive.
 VM looks very nice but I don't like how it adds a bunch of headers to the message.
 Not sure if you can turn this off or not.
 Both RMail and VM do support tags/labels though.
 I'm currently using Google Apps and have become quite used to labels and am not sure I could now do without them.
 After giving it some thought I have started throwing together an MUA prototype in Python.
 The features of an ideal MUA for **me** would be: